 Built for cowboy and ag work, they’re tough enough for barbed wire fencing, yet sensitive enough to accurately handle a lariat.
 The snap cuff will slightly gauntlet over most jackets or close to let wind in your sleeves on a hot day.
 The left thumb is equipped with a visor squeegee made of resilient squeegee material.

 All California Highway Patrol Motorcycle Officers (and many other depts.) wear Elkskin gloves 8-10 hours a day, week in and week out.
 You too will experience how right they are the minute you put them on and grab the clutch lever.
 These are the best gloves for serious combat touring adventures you’ll ever wear.
-Full and half sizes 7-13 (size 11.5 not available) Black may bleed slightly when wet.
+Full and half sizes 7-13 (sizes 11.5 and 12.5 not available) Black may bleed slightly when wet.

 - Sizing Guide - Glove Fitting - A fast, easy and accurate way to measure.
 You will always get a precise, comfortable and correct glove fit.